andrewcourtice/harlem/docs/src/extensions/official/compose.md

 # Compose Extension

-This is the official compose extension for Harlem.
 The compose extension adds the ability to create simple read/write operations without having to explicitly define a mutation.
 This extension also helps to reduce boilerplate code in components when definining writable computeds that simply change a single state value.

 ## Getting Started